On $\mathscr{M}$-arrangements of conics and lines with ordinary singularities: A remark on the Castelnuovo-Mumford regularity of -curves

-Here we would like to conclude our paper by providing precise values of the Castelnuovo-Mumford regularity of the $S$-modules ${\rm AR}(f)$ and $M(f)$ that are associate with $\mathscr{M}$-curves, and our observation should be viewed as a small contribution to a bigger picture presented in \cite{CMD}.
-Recall that to any graded $S$-module $M$ we can associated a coherent sheaf $\widetilde{M}$ on $\mathbb{P}^{2}_{\mathbb{C}}$, the sheafification of $M$. \begin{definition} We say that a coherent sheaf $\widetilde{M}$ is $m$-regular if
+We conclude the paper by recording precise values of the Castelnuovo-Mumford regularity of the $S$-modules ${\rm AR}(f)$ and $M(f)$ that are associated with $\mathscr{M}$-curves, and this observation should be viewed as a small contribution to the broader picture presented in \cite{CMD}.
+Recall that to any graded $S$-module $M$ we can associate a coherent sheaf $\widetilde{M}$ on $\mathbb{P}^{2}_{\mathbb{C}}$, the sheafification of $M$. \begin{definition} We say that a coherent sheaf $\widetilde{M}$ is $m$-regular if

 The minimal $m$ such that $\widetilde{M}$ is $m$-regular is called the Castelnuovo-Mumford regularity of $\widetilde{M}$, and it is denoted by ${\rm reg}(\widetilde{M})$.
 We also set ${\rm reg}(M) = {\rm reg}(\widetilde{M})$. \end{definition}